nuno-fao/TACS-PROJ/README.md

 ## Notes on the seconde assignment

+### Changes to the MetaModel
+The existing Metamodel is similar to the previous one.
+The only diference is on the connections between items and the fields.
+Instead of being simple references, now they are aggregates of 1..1.
+This was made in order to improve the usability of the Sirius creation tools.

 ### Acceleo
 The CV.acceleo module contains the Acceleo project.
 To run, you need to configure as a java application like in the ![tutorial](https://wiki.eclipse.org/Acceleo/Getting_Started), choose the instance of the **Model** you want to run for and choose the LatexModel folder (inside CV.acceleo module) as the **Target**.